tigergraph/CoPilot/README.md

 ## Open Swagger Doc Page
 Navigate to `http://localhost/docs` when the Docker container is running.

+## Authentication
+There are two options to authenticate with the service.
+First is an username/password pair generated from the TigerGraph database.
+The second is a GSQL secret, also obtained from the database.
+However, when using the GSQL secret, the username field must be specified as `__GSQL__secret`, with the password field containing the secret.
+If pyTigerGraph is being used and a connection is created with the `gsqlSecret` parameter, this will already be done for you.

 ## Using pyTigerGraph
 First, update pyTigerGraph to utilize the latest build:
 ```sh